-A very important part of the church’s overall growth strategy is increasing the “rate of connection” to the church.
+An important part of the church’s overall growth strategy is increasing the “rate of connection” to the church.
 This is primarily done by getting involved in serving or joining and becoming part of a group.

 The following volunteer growth objectives have been identified.
-Each objective is listed in order of overall impact and importance, including proposed timing for completion.
-These objectives will be regularly evaluated and updated as part of this overall Volunteer Growth Strategy.
+Each objective is listed in order of overall impact and importance, including the proposed timing for completion.
+These objectives will be regularly evaluated and updated as part of this Volunteer Growth Strategy.

-- Serving Series – Work with the Teaching and Service Design Teams to establish an annual “serving the church” teaching series (or at least a stand-alone message) that includes a volunteer signup (Response Cards in the Program, Mobile App electronic form sign-ups, etc.), similar to the “90-day tithing challenge” that’s part of the annual stewardship teaching series.
+- Serving Series – Work with the Teaching and Service Design Teams to establish an annual “serving the church” teaching series (or at least a stand-alone message) that includes volunteer signup (Response Cards in the Program, Mobile App electronic form sign-ups, etc.), similar to the “90-day tithing challenge” that’s part of the annual stewardship teaching series.
 Produce testimonial videos, present specific volunteer needs, promote Volunteer Central (outlined next), etc. Maybe follow the messages that day with an after 3rd service “Ministry Fair.”

 - Ministry Fairs – Plan periodic (2 per year … spring and fall?) events to encourage staff and other ministry areas to connect with prospective volunteers.
 These “Ministry Fairs” will be set up much like a “tradeshow” with banners, tables, equipment examples (soundboard, walkie-talkies, kids’ curriculum materials, parking vests, etc.), staff and other key volunteers vision casting and answering questions, etc.